Stardust (2020 film): Reception

 On Rotten Tomatoes, the film has an approval rating of 19% based on 73 reviews with an average rating of 4.3/10.
-The critics' consensus on the website reads: "Ground control to Major Tom, Stardust did not put its helmet on."
+The critics' consensus on the website reads, "Ground control to Major Tom, Stardust did not put its helmet on.", a joking take on the opening lines of "Space Oddity".
 On Metacritic, the film has a score of 35 out of 100 based on 19 reviews, indicating "generally unfavorable reviews".

 The A.V.
 Clubs Ignatiy Vishnevetsky referred to the production as "velvet garbage" and concluding the film's version of Bowie to be "simply a mediocre jerk who needs roleplaying therapy to deal with his demons."
 Simran Hans of The Observer gave the film one out of five and wrote: "the whole thing feels strangely pedestrian, unable to capture or channel Bowie's maverick spirit."
 Peter Bradshaw of The Guardian gave the film two out of five, describing it as "a strained, frustrating concoction that doesn’t do its subject justice", though he praised Flynn's performance as Bowie.
 Clarisse Loughrey of The Independent also praised Flynn's performance, writing: "The actor-musician... is convincing as a tortured glam rocker – just not the one who ever sang about Major Tom’s interplanetary adventures."
 She also gave the film two out of five.
 Tara Brady of The Irish Times also gave the film two out of five, writing: "Exasperating viewing for fans and certain to baffle newcomers, it's a curious, imaginative thing, but who exactly is it for?"
 David Rooney of The Hollywood Reporter deemed it "a mostly listless odyssey, its lack of excitement compounded by the absence of Bowie's music."

 James Mottram of the South China Morning Post gave the film three out of five stars, writing: "If you compare Stardust to Bohemian Rhapsody or Rocketman ... then this David Bowie drama is like a rare groove B-side."
 Kate Erbland of IndieWire gave the film a C+, writing that "while there are flashes of originality in the film's script — which quite artfully builds on Bowie's worries with a distinctly personal edge — most of it is relatively straightforward, never as psychedelic or sophisticated as its opening shot".
 In NME, Mark Beaumont gave the film four out of five, writing that it worked better as a "revelatory road-trip movie" rather than a biopic.
 He felt the lack of Bowie's music "robs the film of the sense that Bowie's glowering talent was being criminally ignored".
 Marjorie Baumgarten of The Austin Chronicle wrote: "Even though Stardust is not coated in gossamer, the film still has some glittery moments."